ABOUT

 Approach

 This website has taken a couple of years of weekends, evenings, and dedicated weeks off to complete.
-I have done my best to review all major information sources, especially in the “why” section, and simply used my expertise and best judgement about which sources seemed best and/or most relevant.
+We have done my best to review all major information sources, especially in the “why” section, and simply used my expertise and best judgement about which sources seemed best and/or most relevant.

 Resources

-I want to acknowledge three particular resources that this site draws heavily from.
+We want to acknowledge three particular resources that this site draws heavily from.

 As discussed in the “What, Tier One” section, the Climate Cool calculator and associated research and tools from the University of California Berkeley CoolClimate Network are great.
 This team has been for some time, with a particularly strong legacy through the BECC conference.
 Climate action today stands on the shoulders of teams like ClimateCool.